Michael Chavis Preview, Player Props: Nationals vs. Marlins

-He returns to action for the first time since August 19, when he went 0-for-2 against the Phillies.
+He returns to action for the first time since August 25, when he went 2-for-4 with a double against the Marlins.

 Michael Chavis Game Info & Props vs. the Marlins